MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 - **Method:** POST

 1. ```def test_sentiment_analysis_successful()```
-Tests whether the app correctly returns the sentiment analysis from the GenAI model
+Tests whether the app correctly returns the sentiment analysis from the GenAI model for the feedbacks submitted by the students about the quality of lecture videos.
     - Passed Inputs:
         - ``` ```
     - Expected Output: